Jonsteelu/groupPythonProject/README.md

 view summary:
             Shows a full financial summary including:
-                Total income
+                Total income,
-                Total expenses
+                Total expenses,
-                Remaining balance
+                Remaining balance,
-                Budget usage by category
+                Budget usage by category,
-                And if you are over or under total budget Helps Understand your over all financial situation.
+                And if you are over or under total budget, Helps Understand your over all financial situation.

 monthly report:
               Generate a detailed financial report for the month.
         Includes:
-              Total income and expenses
+              Total income and expenses,
-              Net income
+              Net income,
-              saving rate
+              saving rate,
-              Top 3 spending categories
+              Top 3 spending categories,
-              Budget utilization percentage
+              Budget utilization percentage,
-              Categorie that are close to exceeding their budget This helps analyze spending patterns and improve financial planning. save data:
+              Categorie that are close to exceeding their budget, This helps analyze spending patterns and improve financial planning. save data:
         Saves all income, expenses, budgets, and transactions to a file.